wskraymond/pydsa/README.md

     BLUE = 3
 ```

-#Pythonic Stuff which doesn't exists in java
+#### Pythonic Stuff
+a few of the unique Python data structures that do not have direct analogs in Java

 1. DefaultDict: